demajor/angular-music-player-app/README.md

 The `Procfile` is a file for [providing instructions to Heroku servers](https://devcenter.heroku.com/articles/procfile) that run after pushing new code to the repository. __Do not change the contents of the Procfile__ or Heroku will throw an error when you attempt to visit your application.

->For more information about how to use Heroku with Bloc's frontend applications, see our [resource on using Heroku](https://www.bloc.io/resources/using-heroku-frontend).

 ## Configure Server for Non-SPAs

-By default, `bloc-frontend-project-starter` is configured to be used with SPAs.
+By default, the template is configured to be used with SPAs.
 If you're not building a project with Angular, then modify `server.js` with the following:

 ```diff
 var Hapi = require('hapi'),